SimiaCryptus/intellij-aicoder/README.md

 # **AI Coding Assistant Plugin for IntelliJ**

-The only fully open source plugin for IntelliJ that integrates with OpenAI's GPT-4 API.
+**Fully open source plugin for IntelliJ that integrates with OpenAI's GPT-4 API**

 * This requires an OpenAI access token, which you can get by signing up for a developer account at https://platform.openai.com/
 * No membership fees!
 API access is paid but is billed by usage, with no base fee.
 The plugin is free and open source.